Dotunn1/DATA-PROFESSIONAL-SURVEY-BREAKDOWN/README.md

 This dashboard provides insights from a survey of data professionals, highlighting demographics, average salaries by job title, and satisfaction levels with work-life balance and salaries.
 It also showcases participants’ favorite programming languages and their perceived ease of entering the data field.

 TOOLS USED**
-MS EXCEL was used for the CLEANING and MODELING of this project to be able to create the necessary insights that helped in the visualization and overall analysis in this project .
+Power QUery was used for CLEANING and Modeling of the data.
 POWER BI this was used for the visualization of the data.

 RESULTS AND ANALYSIS